Jesus is Lord

 When Jesus came into the coasts of Caesarea Philippi, he asked his disciples, saying, 'Whom do men say that I, the Son of man, am?'

 Jesus asked His disciples what they were hearing from people about Him.
-He wanted to know Who, exactly, people were saying He was.
+He wanted to hear from them Who, exactly, people were saying He was.
 The disciples told Him that some men said He was John The Baptist.
 Others were saying He was Elijah, and others Jeremiah or one of The Prophets.

 The answer is in His follow-up question...